 Payment of benefits under the annuity contract is the obligation of, and is guaranteed by, the insurance company issuing the annuity.
 Guarantees are based on the claims-paying ability of the insurer.
 Investment return and principal value of an investment will fluctuate so units, when redeemed, may be worth more or less than their original cost.

 Annuities are issued and guaranteed by Western-Southern Life Assurance Company, Cincinnati, OH, Integrity Life Insurance Company, Cincinnati, OH or National Integrity Life Insurance Company, Greenwich, NY.
 Variable annuities are offered by Touchstone Securities, Inc.,* Cincinnati, OH.
 All are members of Western & Southern Financial Group.
 Integrity operates in DC and all states except NY, where National Integrity operates.
-Western & Southern Life operates in DC and all states except AK, ME, NH, NY and RI.
+Western & Southern Life operates in DC and all states except AK, NH, NY and RI.
 W&S Financial Group Distributors is an affiliated agency of issuer.
 Issuer has sole financial responsibility for its products.
 Product availability and features vary by state.

 The information presented here is general and eductional in nature.
 Western & Southern member companies and their agents do not offer tax advice.
 For specific tax information, consult your attorney or tax advisor.